SvitLanaPavl/SS-HOMEWORK/README.md

 HW4: Again, my goal was to polish the use of CSS; however, this homework was dedicated to responsive design.
 Besdies, I was supposed to utilize Pixel Perfect Extension in order to maximize the resemblance of my page with the template design.

 HW5: This homework is designed to improve using CSS, pseudo classes, flexbox and grid, responsive design, as well as play with various UI techniques.

+HW6: This self-study was focused on the use of Bootstrap.
+98% of the cases were bootstrap classes, so the use of CSS was minimum (only to set the background image and font family).